astronomer/docs/learn/airflow-setup-teardown.md

 ## Setup/teardown concepts

-In Airflow any task can be designated as a setup or a teardown task, irrespective of the operator used or the action performed by the task.
-You can freely decide which tasks are setup tasks and which are teardown tasks.
-Setup and teardown tasks can be connected to create setup/teardown groupings, i.e. (sets of) setup and teardown tasks that are connected.
+Any task can be designated as a setup or a teardown task, irrespective of the operator used or the action performed by the task.
+The most typical pattern is to have setup and teardown tasks that are connected in a setup/teardown grouping.

 Tasks that run after a (set of) setup task(s) and before the associated teardown task(s) are considered to be in _scope_ of this specific setup / teardown grouping.
 Usually these tasks will use the resources set up by the setup task which the teardown task will dismantle.

-Setup/teardown tasks show the following behaviors:
+Setup/teardown tasks have special behavior different from regular tasks:

-- Clearing a task that is in scope of a setup / teardown pair will also clear and rerun the associated setup and teardown tasks, ensuring that all resources the tasks needs are created again for the task rerun and torn down after the task has completed.
+- Clearing a task that is in scope of a setup / teardown pair will also clear and rerun the associated setup and teardown tasks, ensuring that all resources the task needs are created again for the task rerun and torn down after the task has completed.

 - You can have a setup task without an associated teardown task and vice versa.
-If you define a setup task without a teardown task everything downstream of the setup task is considered in its scope and will cause the setup task to rerun when cleared.
+If you define a setup task without a teardown task, everything downstream of the setup task is considered in its scope and will cause the setup task to rerun when cleared.

-- Each teardown tasks has its trigger rule configured to run if all of its upstream tasks have completed running, independently of whether they were successful or not and at least one of its associated `setup` tasks have completed successfully (e.g. there is at least one resource that needs to be torn down).
+- A teardown task will run as long as at least one of its associated `setup` tasks have completed successfully and all of its upstream tasks have completed, whether they were successful or not.
 If all associated setup tasks fail or are skipped, the teardown task will be failed or skipped respectively.

 - A teardown task without any associated setup tasks will always run once all upstream worker tasks have completed running, independently of whether they were successful or not.